There are many pointless gender-specific products out there, but vitamins indeed aren't one of them.

-Nevertheless, a woman's demand for calcium intake, for example, increases as she grows older because bones in the female body lose density faster than men's.
+Adequate calcium intake along with other nutrients like vitamin D, support bone health.
+Nevertheless, a woman's demand for calcium intake, for example, increases especially in adult women, because bones health in the female body loses density faster than men's.

 And this isn't the only difference in vitamin and mineral requirements for men and women.

 There are a couple of reasons men shouldn't take women's vitamins.
 More on this below.

 Vitamin manufacturers provide different formulas for men, women, and older adults to provide enough nutrients for a specific age or health concerns.

 Here are some reasons why it’s not advisable for men to take women’s vitamins.